Payment Components

 UNPROCESSEDThis is the default status for created intents.
 The intent waits for the next customer action, such as selecting or changing the payment method.
 The intent will change from the UNPROCESSED state only when it completes its cycle.

 TIME_EXPIREDAn intent expires based on the expiring time configuration, defined by the expires_after_seconds parameter.
-When the intent changes to the TIME_EXPIRED state, users can't take any new action with the intent.
+When the intent changes to the TIME_EXPIRED state, users can't take any new action with the intent and any pending transaction will transition to failed.

-CLOSEDThe intent gets closed for some reason.
-When the intent changes to the CLOSED state, users can't take any new action with the intent.
+CLOSEDThe intent gets closed when /close endpoint is called for a specific intent, or the intent has too many failed transactions.
+When the intent changes to the CLOSED state, users can't take any new action with the intent and any pending transaction will transition to failed.

 PROCESSEDThe intent is processed and reaches the final state.
 When the intent changes to the PROCESSED state, users can't take any new action with the intent.